Endpoint Protection Options: Windows

 Back to Top

-For all Windows versions listed below, configure your endpoint protection for automatic updates and real-time threat protections.
+Microsoft Defender is the recommended and free solution for personally owned Windows machines.
+Configure your endpoint protection for automatic updates and real-time threat protections.
 If you have questions, consult your local technical support provider or ITSD@cornell.edu.

 Endpoint Protection Options: Mac